packetcoders/ws-netbox-nornir-graphql/exercises/wb_002_nornir.md

 # ...
 ```

-Understandin this low level view of the result object is important as it will help us to navigate the result object when we want to extract data from it.
-For example place data into a DataFrame etc.
+Understanding this low level view of the result object is important as it will help us to navigate the result object when we want to extract data from it.
+For example place data into a DataFrame, or use the data for network testing.

 ## Exercise 6 – Tasks: Render Jinja2 Template with Nornir
 We will now leverge the template_file task from the Nornir Jinja2 plugin to render a Jinja2 template.